Man who invoked past Maine governor convicted of hate crime

 PORTLAND, Maine (AP) - A man charged with violating a federal hate crime in Maine when he and a nephew attacked two black men was found guilty on Tuesday.
 After he was arrested, Maurice Diggins later invoked the name of the state’s former governor and predicted he wouldn’t be convicted in the nation’s whitest state.

-Police charged Diggins of Biddeford with two counts of hate crimes and one count of conspiracy in connection to attacks that prosecutors described as unprovoked assaults on black men in Portland and in his hometown in April 2018.
+Police charged Diggins of Biddeford with two counts of hate crimes and one count of conspiracy in connection to attacks that prosecutors described as unprovoked assaults on black men in Portland and in his home town in April 2018.
 Diggins, who’s white, was convicted after trial by an all-white jury, the Portland Press Herald reported.

 Diggins had told his wife on a recording played for jurors that Maine people “want to keep the streets safe.”
 He also paraphrased former Republican Gov. Paul LePage’s 2016 remarks about out-of-state drug traffickers “impregnating our women and selling our kids drugs.”